JetBrains/guide/site/javascript/tutorials/eleventy-tsx/setup/index.md

 }
 ```

 Finally, we'll start the content for our site in `site/index.11ty.js`.
+This is
-This is a [JavaScript template](https://www.11ty.dev/docs/languages/javascript/) which exports a specially-named `render` function which 11ty looks for:
+a [JavaScript template](https://www.11ty.dev/docs/languages/javascript/) which exports a specially-named `render`
+function.
+This `render` function is what 11ty "JavaScript Templates" looks for:

 ```javascript
 export function render() {